kobaltcore/diadog/README.md

 - Linux x32 (with GTK)
 - macOS x64

-Support for more platform is planned, specifically:
+Support for more platforms is planned, specifically:
 - macOS arm64
 - Linux x64 (no GTK)